 Lay flat, pin to dimensions, spray until evenly damp (not soaking).
 The fibers relax slightly, stitch evening is modest, and the fabric holds to the pins while drying.

 Suits items that need minor shaping rather than full transformation.
-Cotton, which doesn’t respond strongly to any blocking method, can be spray blocked as a light finishing step.
+Cotton and linen can be spray blocked as a light finishing step, but don’t expect wool-like bloom or bounce.
 Also useful for refreshing something that’s already been wet blocked once and just needs a reset.

 What blocking can and can’t do

-Blocking evens out stitch tension, opens lace, relaxes curling (temporarily), adjusts dimensions slightly, softens yarn, and generally improves the finished look.
+Blocking evens out stitch tension, opens lace, relaxes curling for a while, adjusts dimensions slightly, softens yarn, and generally improves the finished look.

 It can’t fix structural problems.
 Wrong size from a gauge error?
 Blocking won’t rescue it.
-Wool can stretch about 10–15% during blocking, but that’s the limit.
-Cotton barely stretches at all.
+Wool can usually handle modest adjustment, especially lace or loosely knit fabric, but blocking isn’t a size conversion.
+Cotton can stretch while wet and still fail to spring back neatly.
 Twisted stitches, incorrect patterns, uneven shaping.
-Blocking doesn’t fix these.
+Blocking doesn’t fix any of these.

 Which method for which fiber